Ronny Tong: Legislative Councillor

-In the 2004 Legislative Council election, he and fellow barristers from the group Audrey Eu Yuet-mee and Alan Leong Kah-kit ran for the geographical constituency direct elections.
-Tong combined with the other pro-democrats with a joint list in the New Territories East, where he was placed behind the Democratic Party's Andrew Cheng Kar-foo and The Frontier's Emily Lau Wai-hing.
-The list received more than 160,000 votes which Cheng, Lau and Tong were elected.
+In the 2004 Legislative Council election, Tong, along with fellow barristers Audrey Eu and Alan Leong, ran in the geographical constituency direct elections as members of the Article 45 Concern Group.
+Tong combined with the other pro-democrats to form a joint list in the New Territories East constituency, where he was placed behind the Democratic Party's Andrew Cheng Kar-foo and The Frontier's Emily Lau.
+The list received more than 160,000 votes, and Cheng, Lau and Tong were elected.

-In March 2006, he and members of the Article 45 Concern Group co-founded the Civic Party and he became a member of the party's executive committee.
+In March 2006, Tong and members of the Article 45 Concern Group co-founded the Civic Party, and he became a member of the party's executive committee.
 In the 2008 and 2012 Legislative Council elections, he was re-elected to represent New Territories East.

-In the 2011 District Council election, he ran in the City One hoping for entering the new District Council (Second) constituency race created under the 2012 constitutional reform package but was defeated by pro-Beijing independent Wong Ka-wing.
+In the 2011 District Council election, he stood for election in City One with the intention to contest the new District Council (Second) seat created under the 2012 constitutional reform package, but was defeated by pro-Beijing independent Wong Ka-wing.